AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 source2 ---> sink1
 </pre>

+Note that the routes are dynamically generated — not all routes traverse all three switches; each stream follows a path based on its source-sink pairing.

+A ⏲️ Grand Master (GM) is automatically generated and positioned within the topology.
+It serves as the primary source of periodic time synchronization messages and is later modeled in the network simulation phase.

 As part of the topology generation process, TAS-Forge creates a `.csv` file titled `port_connections.csv`.

 This file records the connections between source and destination network devices, specifying: